 Fast forward to 2018, I returned to India on the 22 March to 1 April, this time to the famous Ranthambhore National Park in Rajasthan, for a 11D10N stay in hope of maximizing my chances of getting great shots of the tiger.
 Many people whom I spoke to was stunned when I told them of the duration I was staying.
 “10 days?!” was the standard reply I get as most people only stayed for 3 days maximum.

 Ranthambhore National Park is located in the district of Sawai Madhopur, the state of Rajasthan, India.
 With an area of 392 sqaure kilometers, it consist of the core area of the larger Ranthambhore Tiger Reserve which spans across 1334 square kilometers(1.85x bigger than Singapore).
 It is home to about 60 Bengal Tigers at the moment.
 The landscape consist of subtropical dry deciduous forest to open grassy meadows, which includes 539 species of flowering plants.
-The park is open from October to June and is close from July to September due to the monsoon season.
+The park is open from October to June and is closed from July to September due to the monsoon season.
 The park also consist of the Ranthambhore Fort, a ancient fort that was built in the mid 10th century.

 The tiger is an endangered species with less than 4000 individuals left in the wild, a result of the relentless poaching and habitat loss caused by humans.
 Seeing a wild tiger in other parts of the world is considered a very rare sight, but due to the habitat and high density of tigers, Ranthambhore is one of the best places in the world to see a wild tiger, where they can be seen walking in broad daylight and are used to the presence of vehicles, often walking right up to it.